 Conduct fundraising activities for the Maine Children’s Cancer Program on behalf of the State Association.

-Define the State’s fundraising goals for the Maine Children’s Cancer Program each year
+Define the State’s fundraising goals for the Maine Children’s Cancer Program each year.

 Prepare and implement strategies for fundraising and implement those strategies to raise money for the Maine Children’s Cancer Program.